zhiyuanyao7/ucla-intro2qgis-raster/README.md

-# House Hunting Plan
+# Introduction to QGIS - Raster Analysis

 ## Overview
 This is a workshop regarding Introduction to QGIS.
-The workshop helps learns be familiar with the layout of QGIS, be able to do simple spatial analysis in QGIS, and make and export maps.
+The workshop helps learns be familiar with the layout of QGIS, be able to do simple raster analysis in QGIS, and make and export maps.
 The tools/functions that are introduced in this workshop are:

 * projection
 * Create buffer